-The key element is to never pay without getting anything in written - and remember that if it seems shady or too good to be true, it probably is.
+The key element is to never pay without getting anything in writing - and remember that if it seems shady or too good to be true, it probably is.

-You have no legal claim if you haven't received a rental agreement in writing or if you have payed money "under the table".
-Your rental agreement should state how much the rent is, if there is a deposit and how much, how long you can live there, the terms for giving notice, being asked for moving out, the terms of subletting, the terms of maintenance etc.
+You have no legal claim if you haven't received a rental agreement in writing or if you have paid money "under the table".
+Your rental agreement should state how much the rent is if there is a deposit and how much, how long you can live there, the terms for giving notice, being asked for moving out, the terms of subletting, the terms of maintenance, etc.

 If you experience a scam the organization Lejernes LO http://llo.dk/om-llo/internationalt offers advice and legal counselling to people who have problems with their landlords.
-They can advice you on your rights and possibilities.
+They can advise you on your rights and possibilities.

 - Check who owns the rental property

 - Always view the rental property